Glennobi/MS1-Project-Glennobi/README.md

     *	I tried to submit the form with an invalid email address and verified that a relevant error message appears
     *	I submitted the form with all inputs valid and verified that a "Code Institute" success message appears.
     *   I tested and verified that the form "Reset" button does just that.
-*	I developed the project in Google Chrome and tested it there and on Microsoft Edge
+*	I developed the project in Google Chrome and tested it there, on Firefox.
+Internet Explorer and on Microsoft Edge
-    *   It looked and worked identically on both
+    *   It looked and worked well on all EXCEPT for the following:
+            *   Firefox was by far the best in terms of speed.
+On Page 4 of my website, my Enquiry Form, the tick boxes turn my grey colour, when selected on my form, as I wanted it.
+            *   On Microsoft Edge, again, on Page 4 of my website, my Enquiry Form, the tick boxes turn my grey colour, when selected on my form, as I wanted it.
+            *   On Google Chrome, they turn Bootstrap blue, and I can't change it!
+            *   On Internet Explorer, I lost all opaque grey backgrounds on my Sections, on all pages, texts, tables and forms.
     *	I tested responsivness in both portrait and landscape modes on:
         *	Moto G4, Galaxy S5, Pixel 2, Pixel 2XL, iPhone 5, 6, 7, 8, X, iPad, iPad Pro, Surface Duo, Galaxy Fold, Galaxy Note III
+        *   See "bugs" section below.
 *	List of bugs or problems discovered.
     *   Un-ordered lists within tables are extremely difficult to display and make responsive on small and medium devices.
     *   After loads of attempts, I scrapped the Unordered Lists and replaced them with new responsive table rows.